umitakkaya/dp-api-sdk/README.md

 DpRestClient client = new DpRestClient(
     "{{clientId}}",
     "{{clientSecret}}",
-    Locale.PL // One of the Locale
+    Locale.PL // One of the Locales
 );

 var facility =  client.GetFacilities().First();